madvise — give advice about use of memory

 memory instead of one 4KB page).
 See the Linux kernel

-source file Documentation/vm/transhuge.txt
+source file Documentation/vm/transhuge.txt for

 more details.